JMGillum/melt-calculator/coins/README.md

     tags=Tags.BULLION
 see tags.py for information about the tags.
 This is necessary so the coin can be filtered as bullion.
+The CoinData object should have a precious_metal_weight value set to a weights.Weight object, so the weight is precise, as these coins are usually specified by weight.

 These three variables need to be manually updated whenever changes occur.
 The next few can be updated using the helper.py script.